stjudecloud/docs/docs/guides/tools/warden.md

 **Inputs**

-The WARDEN workflow requires 2 types of input files and along with two required parameters to be set.
-All other parameters are preset with sane defaults.
+The WARDEN workflow requires two types of input files and that two parameters be set manually.
+All other parameters are preset with reasonable defaults.

 | Name | Type | Description | Example |
 |---|---|---|---|